hc017/CyberResponse-trail-/README.md

 ## License

 This project is licensed under the Apache License 2.0.
 You can freely use, modify, and distribute this software as per the terms of the license.
+For more detailed information, you can refer to the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).